LeandroFortunato/Pascal-s-Diagonals/README.md

-Create a function that returns an array containing the first l numbers from the nth diagonal of Pascal's triangle.
+Create a function that returns an array containing the first l numbers from the nth diagonal of Pascal's triangle https://en.wikipedia.org/wiki/Pascal's_triangle.

 n = 0 should generate the first diagonal of the triangle (the ones).
 The first number in each diagonal should be 1.